chrisjcodes/react-animation-components/README.md

 ### Props available on all animation components

 The following are available on any animation component as well as **any valid `Transition` props**.
 Transitions are set to `appear` and their `timeout` is calculated by combining the `delay` and `duration` by default but can be overwritten.
-When using `unmountOnExit` / `mountOnEnter` you may have to pass a `timeout` to prevent transition phases from moving too quickly and snapping elements off and on the DOM.

 Key | Description | Example | Type | Default Value
 ------------ | -------------| -------------| -------------| -------------